Flags of Remembrance: Volunteers place nearly 3,000 flags in Uptown park to honor 9/11 victims

 CHARLOTTE, N.C.
-(FOX 46 CHARLOTTE) – Volunteers in Charlotte will place 2,977 flags in Romare Bearden Park in Uptown Friday to honor the lives lost on September 11, 2001.
+(FOX 46 CHARLOTTE) – Volunteers in Charlotte placed 2,977 flags in Romare Bearden Park in Uptown Friday to honor the lives lost on September 11, 2001.

-The “Flags of Remembrance”, presented by the Firefighter Steven Coakley Foundation, will place the flags in the shape of the Twin Towers.
+The “Flags of Remembrance”, presented by the Firefighter Steven Coakley Foundation, placed the flags in the shape of the Twin Towers.

-Each flag will have an attached photo card of each victim of the attacks.
+Each flag has an attached photo card of each victim of the attacks.

 Saturday marks 20 years since the unforgettable attacks in 2001.